-The study of mathematics has both intrinsic beauty and wide applicability.
+Earning your mathematics & statistics major or minor has both intrinsic beauty and wide applicability.
 It also strengthens critical thinking and analytical problem-solving skills.
 A student graduating with a mathematics major from Hollins will be a logical thinker.

 Mathematics Major (B.A./B.S.)

-Mathematics majors are well educated in calculus, linear algebra, statistics, algebra, and analysis.
+Mathematics & statistics students are well educated in calculus, linear algebra, statistics, algebra, and analysis.
 They learn to apply mathematical concepts to problem solving.
 And, they are immersed in the development and communication of applied and theoretical mathematics.

 Those who minor in math acquire a broad, comprehensive background in pattern recognition and problem solving.
 Students learn calculus and algebra, but they take just one of the required major-associated lab classes.

-A new concentration in data analytics has been added for students in the mathematics department.
-Studying data analytics prepares you for a data-driven world, whether it is in the markets, sciences, or public policy.
+A concentration in data science has been added for students in the mathematics department.
+Studying data science prepares you for a data-driven world, whether it is in the markets, sciences, or public policy.
 Students learn to identify trends and patterns in data through coursework in statistics, computer science, and data mining.

 What You'll Learn